volkandindar/agartha/README.md

 After clicking 'RUN', the tool will fill user and URL matrix with different colors.
 Besides the user colors, you will see orange, yellow and red cells.

-The URL address does not belong to the user and the cell color is
+The URL address does not belong to the user and if the cell color is
 - Yellow, because the response returns 'HTTP 302' with authentication/authorization concerns
 - Orange, because the response returns 'HTTP 200' but different content length, with authentication/authorization concerns
 - Red, because the response returns 'HTTP 200' and same content length, with authentication/authorization concerns